XanderD99/disruptor/README.md

 - [Discord API](https://discord.com/developers/docs/intro) for making voice channel chaos and soundboard integration possible 💬
 - [Disgo](https://github.com/disgoorg/disgo) for excellent Discord API bindings 🔗
+- [Bun](https://bun.uptrace.dev/) for the fantastic Go ORM and database toolkit 🏃‍♂️
 - [Go](https://golang.org/) for being awesome and fast 🐹
 - [Lavalink](https://github.com/freyacodes/Lavalink) for audio streaming capabilities 🎵
+- [SQLite](https://www.sqlite.org/) for providing a lightweight, reliable database solution 🗃️
 - Everyone who has been "disrupted" by this bot - you're the real heroes 🏆

 And of course, you, for being here and ready to spread some harmless chaos.
 You're the real MVP! 🎉